ElleLynn08/trauma-informed-ai-framework/docs/theory_haunting_problem.md

 * Dissociation
 * Ambiguous neutrality

-...may encode emotional signals that fail to register within existing logical formalisms — creating undetected harm, misclassification, or overconfident validation.
+...may encode emotional signals that remain invisible to current logical or statistical formalisms, resulting in undetected harm, silent misclassification, or false assurances of safety.

 ---